Food Technologist vs Food Scientist: What’s the Difference?

 Got an idea for a snack, a drink, or maybe a new roasted dry fruit mix?
 That’s where we come in.

-At Foodsure, our team of food scientists and technologists knows the ins and outs of turning a food concept into something real and delicious.
+At Foodsure, our team of food scientists and food technologists knows the ins and outs of turning a food concept into something real and delicious.
 We don’t just follow a formula.
-We work closely with you to build a product that’s tasty, safe, and ready for the market.
+We work closely with you to develop a product that’s both tasty and safe, and ready for the market.

 You bring the idea.
 We help you with: